slender-co/DDE-Web/data/README.md

 - **Final Phase**: Green (#10B981)
 - **Completed**: Gray (#6B7280)

+### Get Directions Feature

+Each project automatically includes a "Get Directions" button that:
+- Opens Google Maps on desktop/Android devices
+- Opens Apple Maps on iOS devices
+- Uses the project's coordinates for accurate navigation
+- Works from both the map popup and the project list sidebar

+**Note**: Make sure each project has both an `address` and `coordinates` (lat/lng) for the directions feature to work properly.

 ### Quick Tips

 - **Save frequently** - Changes take effect immediately after saving